ptvan/ptvan.github.io/_posts/2020-05-12-Python-GUIs.md

 ---
 layout: post
-title: Building Graphical User Interfaces for Python code
+title: Building desktop Graphical User Interfaces for Python code
 ---

 When working in R, my work mostly involved reproducible analyses, and consisted mostly of scripts.
-For the occasional interactive report, [Shiny](https://shiny.rstudio.com) works well for wrapping graphical interfaces around R scripts that can be made into stand-alone applications.
-For building GUIs in Python, there are more options, including `tkinter`, `wxPython` and `PyQt`.
+For the occasional interactive report, [Shiny](https://shiny.posit.co) works well for wrapping graphical interfaces around R scripts that can be made into stand-alone applications.
+For building Python GUI apps, there are more options, including `tkinter`, `wxPython` and `PyQt`.

 ### A graphical batch file renamer